 |Former Ontario Treasurer Peter Smith & |

 the government on Oct.
 24, 1924.
 [Toronto Star]

 The postwar climate contributed significantly to Jarvis' prosecution, both in terms of the pervasion of anti-rich sentiment, as well as some indifference felt towards our war heroes in certain cases.
-(I classify Jarvis as a war hero based on the risking of his life in delivering a message to the Tsar, his accomplice having been assassinated, and based on his having been decorated by Admiral Jellicoe of the British Royal Navy for his vital contribution to Canada's war effort.)
-Thus, beyond (and largely because of) losing a son in WWI, Jarvis was further an after-the-fact casualty of the war: In taking his eye off the ball at his business from the grief of loss, he opened a window for malfeasance to slip in, and it appears that –in this case– Andrew Pepall was that personified.
-(In fairness, it should be stated that Pepall was indeed acquitted on theft charges in his own separate Ontario Bond Scandal trial.)
+(I classify Jarvis as a war hero based on the risking of his life in delivering a message to the Tsar, his intermediary having been assassinated, and based on his having been decorated by Admiral Jellicoe of the British Royal Navy for his vital contribution to Canada's war effort.)
+Thus, beyond (and perhaps largely because of) losing a son in WWI, Jarvis was further an after-the-fact casualty of the war: in taking his eye off the ball at Æmilius Jarvis & Co. from the grief of loss and allowing even a faint appearance of malfeasance to creep in (dealing within the fickle political arena as he was in this case), his business was smashed and his reputation left in tatters.

 attending his libel trial vs. a Port Hope

 [Photo via Toronto Archives]